 Where in the U.S. can snow pile up the most during the winter months?

-To mark Groundhog Day on Feb.
-2, Lawn Love ranked 2024’s Snowiest Counties.
+Following World Snow Day on Jan.
+19, Lawn Love ranked 2025’s Snowiest Counties.

-We compared 256 counties by historical snowfall records — including annual snowfall, 1-day, and 3-day records.
-We also considered the average historical annual temperature and the number of days with temperatures below freezing.
+We compared 258 counties based on 3 categories.
+More specifically, we looked at historical snowfall records — including annual snowfall, 1-day, and 3-day records.
+We also considered temperature and demand for snow removal services, among 7 total metrics.

-Explore our ranking below.
-To learn how we ranked the cities, see our methodology.
+Put on your snowsuit and explore our ranking below.
+To learn how we ranked the counties, see our methodology.

 In this article